Business Division Spinoff Requires New Strategy

 “This is why we moved from our internally managed SD-WAN, remote access service and cloud-based Internet provider to Cato’s SASE platform.”

-With Cato, Vitesco Technologies achieved high availability across the board, removing the need for a regional hub or expensive co-location facility for WAN or Internet services.
+With Cato, Vitesco Technologies achieved high availability across the board, removing the need for a regional hub or an expensive co-location facility for WAN or Internet services.
 Analytics and security events are centralized in one place to make analysis easier.

 “If we run into any questions, Cato is there to help us.
 It’s easy to know what policies we have applied, and we know they’re consistent across our locations.
 Our security team is pleased to know that Cato maintains the platform and as we need to add capacity, it’s a simple phone call or email to get it resolved.”